 Jaguar F-Pace review - MPG, CO2 and running costs

 The diesel models return decent fuel economy, but the real efficiency champion is the petrol plug-in hybrid

 One area where Jaguar needed to improve the F-Pace concerned running costs and its poor fuel economy compared to rivals.
-All cars, with the exception of the entry petrol, now feature mild-hybrid technology, while a plug-in hybrid has been introduced to the range.
+All cars, with the exception of the entry petrol, now feature mild-hybrid technology, while a plug-in hybrid is also available.

-If you prefer petrol power, the entry 2.0-litre four-cylinder model returns a maximum 30.4mpg and the six-cylinder version 28.8mpg.
+If you prefer petrol power, the base 2.0-litre four-cylinder P250 returns a maximum of 30.7mpg while the six-cylinder P400 will return 28.8mpg at best.
 Both emit well over 200g/km of CO2.

-Choose the plug-in hybrid and Jaguar claims you'll see 112-130mpg - provided you keep the battery fully topped up.
-CO2 emissions of 49-57g/km make the PHEV the obvious choice for company car drivers.
+Choose the plug-in hybrid and Jaguar claims you'll see 156.9-176.6mpg, provided you keep the battery fully topped up.
+CO2 emissions of 37-41g/km make the PHEV the obvious choice for company car drivers.
+However, after covering more than 20,000 miles in our F-Pace P400e long-term test car, we only managed to achieve 28.4mpg, though that was largely because we didn’t manage to charge it as regularly as we’d have liked.